Dimasichsanul/os212/links.md

 2. [Critical Section Problem](https://binaryterms.com/critical-section-problem.html) <br> What is critical section problem?
 How to deal with it?
 This article will help you to answer above questions. <br>
 3. [Race Conditions and How to Prevent Them - A Look at Dekker's Algorithm](https://www.youtube.com/watch?v=MqnpIwN7dz0) <br> A 7-minutes Youtube video about Race Conditions.
 It very cute because it use animation while explain the topic precisely. <br>

+# Week 8
+1. [CPU Scheduling Playlist](https://www.youtube.com/watch?v=EWkQl0n0w5M&list=PLBlnK6fEyqRiVhbXDGLXDk_OQAeuVcp2O&index=36) <br> The concept of CPU Scheduling is a concept in which the computing power of the CPU is divided into several processes, so that our operating system is more productive in processing existing tasks.
+The video above is interesting because it provides a clear and concise explanation for the basic concept of CPU Scheduling itself. <br>
+2. [6 OS Process Scheduling Algorithms](https://www.tutorialspoint.com/operating_system/os_process_scheduling_algorithms.htm) <br> Scheduling algorithms are generally divided into two categories, namely non-preemptive which cannot be interrupted and preemptive which can be interrupted.
+The web page above directly provides what the algorithms are, formulas, and an intuitive visualization of each algorithm that can help us learn about it. <br>
+3. [Comparison of Scheduling Algorithms](https://unacademy.com/lesson/comparison-of-scheduling-algorithms/BYKW5NJZ) <br> This video compares all the scheduling algorithms and offers figures, examples, and a clear explanation about each one.
+It also presents the advantages and disadvantages of each scheduling algorithm. <br>